Loudbooks/Loudbook-Guides/docs/creating-a-server/free-online-hosts.md

 :::

 :::warning
 Aternos is known for openly supporting piracy and have been known to have security issues.
-They are one of the worst hosts you could choose.
 They will not be included in this list.
 :::

 These hosts are going to be the lowest quality, but they will cost you no money.
 They are the best for hosting a server you want to be free, but not reliable, performant, or secure.